Uniform

 Intersport : 53 Cliffe High Street, Lewes, East Sussex BN7 2AN.
 Telephone 01273 475235.
 Website: gameforlife.co.uk

-If parents are in any doubt about the suitability of an item of uniform, they are advised to contact their child’s Head of House at the school.
+If parents are in any doubt about the suitability of an item of uniform, they are advised to contact their child’s Head of Year at the school.

 Compulsory Items for all Students

-- Navy blue jumper with Priory School badge purchased from our suppliers.
+• Navy blue jumper with Priory School badge purchased from our supplier (Intersport – Lewes).

-- Navy blue polo shirt with Priory School badge purchased from our suppliers.
+• Navy blue polo shirt with Priory School badge purchased from our suppliers (Intersport - Lewes).

-- Totally black, flat shoes (not boots) with no additional colour whatsoever, e.g. no coloured panels, stitching, laces, logos, eyelets or other embellishments.
+• Plain black flat shoes/ trainers, without any logos or additional colouring, i.e. no coloured panels, stitching, laces, logos, eyelets or other embellishments.

 Jewellery